 - The TED-Ed videos section has a section that makes short video lessons which have been put together as collaborations between animators and educators

-Some ideas and tips for using TED Talks
+Some ideas and tips for using TED videos

 - Most of the talks have subtitles (sometimes in over twenty languages), accessible via a small speech bubble in the bottom right of the talk